exo-archives/aio-ecm-wcm/patch/WCM-2815/readme.txt

 Risks and impacts

-Is there a risk applying this bug fix ?
+Is there a risk applying this bug fix?
 * No

 Can this bug fix have an impact on current client projects?